Learn About Federal Direct Loans

 What is a Master Promissory Note (MPN)?

-A Master Promissory Note (MPN) is the contract that a borrower (in this case the student and/or parent) has with a lender (in this case the U.S. Government) that states the terms of the loan and that the loan must be repaid.
-You should carefully read the MPN before you sign it.
+A Master Promissory Note is the contract that a borrower (in this case the student and/or parent) has with a lender (in this case the U.S. Government) that states the terms of the loan and that the loan must be repaid.
+You should carefully read the master promissory note before you sign it.

-A parent must sign an electronic PLUS loan Master Promissory Note if he or she is borrowing a parent PLUS loan.
+A Parent must sign an electronic PLUS loan Master Promissory Note if they are borrowing a parent PLUS loan.
+Parents can click here to complete an Parent PLUS MPN on the Federal Student Aid Portal.

 How Much Can I Borrow?